Mild cognitive impairment could be going unreporte | Newswise

 “We are in an era where there are care plans and rehabilitation services that can aid in slowing, if not reversing, cognitive impairment when caught early,” Chesla said.

-The study was co-led by Xiaodan Zhang, a data scientist at MSU College of Human Medicine, and Martin Witteveen-Lane, a data engineer at Corewell Health, and supported by the Corewell Health-MSU Alliance and the National Institutes of Health.
+The study was co-led by Xiaodan Zhang, a data scientist in the College of Human Medicine, and Martin Witteveen-Lane, a data engineer at Corewell Health, and supported by the Corewell Health-MSU Alliance and the National Institutes of Health.